Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/06_Slurm.md

 -   A **socket**: On LUMI a Slurm socket corresponds to a physical socket, so there are two sockets on the CPU nodes and a single socket on a GPU node.

-    Alternatively a cluster could be configured to let a Slurm socket correspond to a NUMA domain or L3 cache domain, but this is something that sysadmins need to do so even if this would be useful for your job, you cannot do so.
+    Alternatively a cluster could be configured to let a Slurm socket correspond to a NUMA nore or L3 cache region, but this is something that sysadmins need to do so even if this would be useful for your job, you cannot do so.

 -   A **core** is a physical core in the system